Arctyc/GameDayLive/README.md

 ## Features

 - **NHL Support**: Full integration with the NHL API for real-time game data
-- **Modular Design**: Easily extensible for NFL, NBA, MLB, and other sports
+- **Modular Design**: Easily extensible for NFL, NBA, MLB, and other leagues
-- **Per-Subreddit Configuration**: Each subreddit selects their team and preferences
+- **Per-Subreddit Configuration**: Each subreddit selects their league, team, and preferences

 ## Installation

+Note: installation and configuration is not compatible with old reddit, but the bot is!

 Moderators can install GameDayLive from the Reddit Apps directory:

-1. Go to your subreddit's Mod Tools
+1. From your subreddit, click Mod Tools
-2. Navigate to Apps
+2. select Browse Apps on the left sidebar
-3. Search for "GameDayLive"
+3. Search for and select "GameDayLive" and "+ Add to community"
-4. Click Install
-5. Configure your team preferences

 ## Configuration

-After installation, moderators can configure the bot:
+After installation, you must configure the bot:

-1. Click the subreddit menu (three dots)
+1. Click the subreddit menu (three dots next to Mod Tools)
 2. Select "Configure GameDayLive"
 3. Choose your team and preferences

+That's it!
+The bot will now automatically create game day and (optionally) post-game threads for your chosen team.

 ## Development